GovLab/noi2/README.md

     SERVER_NAME:
     GA_TRACKING_CODE:
     SECRET_KEY:

+    # A list of email addresses to send error reports to.
     ADMINS:
       - admin@example.org
+      - error_reports@example.org

+    # A list of email addresses corresponding to users who will be
+    # able to access the admin panel.
+    ADMIN_UI_USERS:
+      - admin@example.org

+    # A string of the form username:password that will add an extra layer
+    # of HTTP Basic Authentication to the admin UI.
+    ADMIN_UI_BASIC_AUTH: stay_away:uninvited_guests

 If you want SSL to work, you'll need to uncomment the lines in `/conf/ssl/ssl.conf`, and add the secret key and certificate of the same name